neilmshah/flixMovieViewer-iOS/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-- Added pullToRefresh on detailSuperHero view
+- Added pullToRefresh on SuperHero view
+- Added Search Bar to SuperHero View

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):